Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Airiona subtlety nudges Aarock as a way to tell him that he is giving Max to much information

+Just before Max is about to quit Aarock taunts(Airionas request) Max telling him to give up and to get a life as was wrong and he is not a real Cybervator and suggest that Airiona would make a better Cybervator than him.
+Max  accepts his challenge

 - While testing/training Max Minia holds back and/or aids while against Max

   minia/Aarock: I...
 I dont want to hurt...